mitchdavenport88/hop_shop/TESTING.md

 * The link to register can be found in the navigation bar by clicking the profile link / icon and selecting it from the dropdown menu.
 * Each input field is clearly labelled.
 * Registering is as simple as inputting an email address, username and password.
-    * For security the password and email address will need to be confirmed.
+    * For security the password and email address will need to be re-typed.
 * A user is clearly informed if the username is in use or if the passwords don’t match.
-* All new registrations will require their email addresses to be verified to confirm the user is who they say they are.
+* All registrations will require email verification to confirm the user is who they say they are.
-    * An email asking the user to verify themselves via a link is sent to the email provided.
+    * An email asking the user to verify themselves via a link is sent to the email address provided.

 **"To receive email confirmation of registration and have the ability to recover forgotten passwords."**
 * Email confirmations are sent to verify and confirm registration to The Hop Shop as mentioned above.
 * As I’ve used Django allauth to handle user registration, logging in, logging out and verifying accounts etc it also handles other account functionality such as resetting lost passwords.
-* When the forgot password link is clicked the user is asked to enter an email address and if it matches one that’s associated with a user in the database then they are set a reset link to create a new password.
+* When the forgot password link is clicked the user is asked to enter an email address and if it matches one that’s associated with a user in the database then they are sent a reset link to create a new password.
     * Django allauth handles all this really well and in a very user friendly manner.

 **"To login and logout easily."**
 * The link to login can be found in the navigation bar by clicking the profile link / icon and selecting it from the dropdown menu.
 * The logging in process is just as simple as registering with only a username or email address being required along with a password.
-    * Each input field being clearly labelled.
+    * Each input field is clearly labelled.
     * When successfully logged in a success toast will appear welcoming the user.
 * A user is clearly informed if the details provided don’t match.
-* To log out the logout link need to be clicked.
+* To log out the logout link needs to be clicked.
 This can be found in the navigation bar by clicking the profile link / icon and selecting it from the dropdown menu.

 ![Login page.](readme-docs/screenshots/user-stories-screenshot8.jpg)